 - on Thursday, 3 June, from 16:00 to 20:00;

 - on Friday, 4 June, from 11:00 to 20:00.

 Postal voting from abroad

-This year, for the first time, voters eligible to participate in municipal elections, which are staying abroad during elections, will be allowed to apply for postal voting from abroad.
-Voters will have to apply for postal voting in advance – from 27 March to 24 April.
-It will be possible to submit application on the State Administration Services portal www.latvija.lv, using e-service of the Office of Citizenship and Migration Affairs, in the embassies or representations of the Republic of Latvia, in the Central Election Commission or via the official electronic address.
+This year, for the first time, voters eligible to participate in municipal elections, which were staying abroad during elections, were allowed to apply for postal voting from abroad.
+Voters had to apply for postal voting in advance – from 27 March to 24 April.
+The Central Election Commission has registered and sent election material to 276 voters abroad.

-The pre-election campaign period runs from the 120th day (6 February) before the elections to the Election Day.
-Supervision of pre-election campaign shall be performed by the Corruption Prevention and Combating Bureau, the National Electronic Media Council, the State Police and Municipal Police, depending on the type of the campaign.
-The chairperson of the polling station commission shall be responsible for preventing the campaign in polling stations and within the area of 50 metres from the polling station.
+The pre-election campaign period run from the 120th day (6 February) before the elections to the Election Day.
+Supervision of pre-election campaign was performed by the Corruption Prevention and Combating Bureau, the National Electronic Media Council, the State Police and Municipal Police, depending on the type of the campaign.
+The chairperson of the polling station commission was responsible for preventing the campaign in polling stations and within the area of 50 metres from the polling station.